 The Ōfaga o Sa'ili'iliga Research Museum is located on the Le Papaigalagala Campus of the National University of Sāmoa (NUS), and its mission is to increase the accessibility of Sāmoans to research about Sāmoa, as well as support, promote and celebrate the academic and creative outputs of Scholars of Sāmoa.
 The Research Museum was established in partnership with the Übersee-Museum Bremen and the Federal Foreign Office of the Republic of Germany and its inaugural exhibition, ‘ATALILO: Motifs in Sāmoan Material Culture’, explores how Sāmoan Makers historically and contemporarily use motifs across various genres of Sāmoan material culture.

-Project Partners
+Partners